jacksund/simmate/docs/getting_started/installation/command_line.md

-# Switching to the Command-line
+# Transitioning to the Command-line

-While the Anaconda Navigator interface is convenient if you've never written code before, it is much quicker (and easier!) to use the command-line.
-Don't worry, it's much simpler than you probably expect.
-Even if you don't know how to code, you can master the command-line in just a few minutes.
+While the Anaconda Navigator interface is user-friendly for beginners, using the command-line is faster and more efficient.
+Don't fret, it's simpler than it seems.
+Even if you're not familiar with coding, you can learn the command-line basics in a few minutes.

-Each command can be viewed as a "button".
-For example, the command `cd` stands for "change directory".
-When you call it, it just opens up a new folder to view the contents -- so the same thing as double-clicking a folder to open it up.
+Think of each command as a "button".
+For instance, the command `cd` stands for "change directory".
+When you use it, it opens a new folder to view its contents -- similar to double-clicking a folder to open it.

 ----------------------------------------------------------------------

-## Running our first command
+## Executing our first command

-Let's try this out with our command-line.
+Let's get started with our command-line.

 - On Windows, search for and open "Anaconda Powershell Prompt" using your Start menu.
 - On Mac and Linux, search for and open the app named "Terminal"